zstar1003/ragflow-plus/README_EN.md

 This project is under continuous development.
 Update logs will be posted on my WeChat public account **[我有一计]** — feel free to follow!

+## 📜 License and Usage Restrictions

+1. **This Repository is Licensed Under AGPLv3**
+   As it incorporates third-party AGPLv3 code, this project must fully comply with AGPLv3 terms.
+This means:
+   - Any **derivative works** (including modifications or combined code) must remain under AGPLv3 with source code publicly available.
+   - If provided as a **network service**, users are entitled to obtain the corresponding source code.

+2. **Commercial Use Restrictions**
+   - **Closed-source commercial use is prohibited** unless obtaining written authorization from all copyright holders (including original AGPLv3 code authors).

+3. **Disclaimer**
+   This project comes with no warranties.
+Users shall bear all compliance risks.
+Consult legal professionals for legal advice.

 ## ✨ Star History

 ![Stargazers over time](https://starchart.cc/zstar1003/ragflow-plus.svg)